iMikie/Create_Processing_Library/README.md

 To get the sources, just click on the green **Clone or Download** button and download a zip file of this repository.
-Here’s how you do it the simplest way.
 You don’t need an IDE.
 Other than a new version of java, you probably don't need anything new at all.

 -
 First, you may need to download an up-to-date java.
 The version of java (that came with my Mac) was 1.6 and Processing 3 appears to need 1.8.
 Here's the link: